 Currently regulations for reversing AEB do not exist, so compliance (testing conditions) cannot be checked.
 Maybe as future extension if regulation for reversing AEB is available.

 Reversing sound (“beep”) not considered as a replacement for reversing safety.
-For solo tractors this maybe an alternative (wait for regulation on reversing sound) but shall not be switched off when a trailer is coupled to the vehicle (UK statement).
+For solo tractors this maybe an alternative (wait for regulation on reversing sound) but shall not be switched off when a trailer is coupled to the vehicle.

+UK stated that the reversing safety system shall be required on trailers and shall be activated in case a trailer is connected to the vehicle.

 Switching off reversing safety system in principle not allowed (only if really not possible).